-The Graduate Certificate in Art History enables graduate students enrolled in other degree programs to develop a broad knowledge of the history of art, become familiar with the discipline's methodology, and acquire skills necessary for teaching art history.
+The Graduate Certificate enables graduate students enrolled in other degree programs to develop a broad knowledge of the history of art, become familiar with the discipline's methodology, and acquire skills necessary for teaching.
 It is open to students who have completed a bachelor's degree.
-Students enrolled in the MFA program offered through the School of Art and Design may enroll concurrently in the certificate program and apply part of their MFA art history coursework towards both degrees.
+Students enrolled in the MFA program offered through the School of Art and Design may enroll concurrently in the certificate program and apply part of their MFA coursework towards both degrees.
 The program requires students to complete 21 credit hours of graduate-level art history coursework, including a teaching practicum, and a comprehensive qualifying exam designed to assess general knowledge of art history.

 Applications for admission to the Graduate Certificate in Art History are accepted at any time for admission in the following semester.
 To apply, fill out the application form below and along with a 250-500 words statement discussing your background and explaining why you would like to pursue a Certificate in Art History, as well as transcript(s) of all undergraduate and graduate work.
 Submit your complete application to the School of Art and Design's Graduate Office, Allyn 103, Mailcode 4301, SIU, Carbondale, IL 62901.

 - More Information about the Graduate Certificate in Art History